sobri909/LocoKit/README.md

 ## Examples

-#### A 200 Metre Walk Between Nearby Buildings
+#### Short 200 Metre Walk Between Nearby Buildings

 The orange segments are locations that ArcKit determined to be stationary.
 The blue segments indicate moving.
 Note that locations inside buildings are more likely to classified as stationary.
 This allows location data to be more easily clustered into "visits".

 | Raw (red) + Smoothed (blue) | Smoothed (blue) + Visits (orange) | Smoothed (blue) + Visits (orange) |